 Bring in the Prebiotics

-Another important area to focus on are the prebiotics.
+Another important area to focus on are prebiotics.
 These are essentially the food source for probiotics.

 And here’s where my sauerkraut recipe comes in!

-Personally I like to add it to avocado toast, veggie burgers, sandwiches, mixed into or added to salads and as a side dish to any of my meals.
+Personally, I like to add it to avocado toast, veggie burgers, sandwiches, mixed into or added to salads.
+It’s also great as a side dish to any of my meals.